ipruter/Twitter-Sentiment-Analysis/README.md

 <img src="https://github.com/ipruter/Twitter-Sentiment-Analysis/blob/main/Images/sa%20nn%20performance.png" height="50%" width="50%" >

 The second cell requires that the user has a Twitter "application" that has an associated customer key, customer secret, access token, and access secret.
 An application is created on a developers account after they have requested and been granted access to Twitters API.
-In the
+In the setup_twitter_oauth() method replace the placeholder variables with your own Twitter application authentication credentials.
+In the searchTwitter() method a sentiment can be done on a different topic by replacing the key words.
+Run the second cell and a scotter plot will display the general sentiment of the topic among Twitter users.

 <img src="https://github.com/ipruter/Twitter-Sentiment-Analysis/blob/main/Images/sa%20scatter%20plot.png" height="50%" width="50%" >

 ### How to Test Edgar Web Scraper